Course Schedules & Registration

 Not sure which courses will satisfy General Education requirements?

-On the Registrar’s home page, select Forms, then General Education Checklist for a listing of courses.
+On the Registrar’s home page, select Forms, then General Education Checklist specific to your classification.

 What credits are needed to satisfy a major or a minor?